 What's smaller than a Feather but larger than a Trinket?
-It's an Adafruit ItsyBitsy MO Express!
-Small, powerful, with a rockin' ATSAMD21 Cortex MO processor running at 48 MHz - this microcontroller board is perfect when you want something very compact, but still with a bunch of pins.
+It's an Adafruit ItsyBitsy M4 Express featuring the Microchip ATSAMD51!
+Small, powerful, with a ultra fast ATSAMD51 Cortex M4 processor running at 120 MHz - this microcontroller board is perfect when you want something very compact, with a ton of horsepower and a bunch of pins.
+This Itsy is like a bullet train, with it's 120MHz Cortex M4 with floating point support and 512KB Flash and 192KB RAM.
+Your code will zig and zag and zoom, and with a bunch of extra peripherals for support, this will for sure be your favorite new chipset.

-ItsyBitsy M0 Express is only 1.4" long by 0.7" wide, but has 6 power pins, 23 digital GPIO pins (12 of which can be analog in, 1x analog out, and 13x PWM out).
-It's the same chip as the Arduino Zero (https://adafru.it/rTf) and packs much of the same capability as an Adafruit Metro M0 Express (https://adafru.it/xoa) or Feather M0 Express (https://adafru.it/wfb) but really really small.
-So it's great once you've finished up a prototype on a Metro M0 or Feather M0, and want to make the project much smaller.
+ItsyBitsy M4 Express is only is only 1.4" long by 0.7" wide, but has 6 power pins, 23 digital GPIO pins (7 of which can be analog in, 2 x 1 MSPS analog out DACs, and 18 x PWM out).
+It's the same chip as the Adafruit Metro M4 (https://adafru.it/A5S) but really really small.
+So it's great once you've finished up a prototype on a Metro M4 or (the upcoming) Feather M4, and want to make the project much smaller.
 It even comes with 2MB of SPI Flash built in, for data logging, file storage, or CircuitPython code.

-The most exciting part of the ItsyBitsy MO Express is that while you can use it with the Arduino IDE, we are shipping it with CircuitPython on board.
+The most exciting part of the ItsyBitsy M4 is that while you can use it with the Arduino IDE, we are shipping it with CircuitPython on board.
 When you plug it in, it will show up as a very small disk drive with main.py on it.
 Edit main.py with your favorite text editor to build your project using Python, the most popular programming language.
 No installs, IDE or compiler needed, so you can use it on any computer, even ChromeBooks or computers you can't install software on.
 When you're done, unplug the Itsy' and your code will go with you.

-Here are some of the updates you can look forward to when using ItsyBitsy M0 Express:
+Here are some of the updates you can look forward to when using ItsyBitsy M4: